UW-Hydro/VIC/README.txt

 	Then,
 	  layer moisture = w_avg * (max_moist - resid_moist) + resid_moist

+	Instead of the zwt defined above, we actually report free water surface elevation zwt* = -(zwt-bubble).
+I.e. zwt* < 0 below the soil surface, and marks the point of saturation rather than pressure = 1 atm.

 	To store the (zwt,moisture) pairs in this relationship for each layer, two new variables have been added to the soil_con_struct: zwtvmoist_zwt[MAX_LAYER][MAX_ZWTVMOIST]
 	  zwtvmoist_moist[MAX_LAYER][MAX_ZWTVMOIST]
 	These are computed in read_soilparam().
 Then, in compute_zwt() VIC interpolates between these points to estimate the water table depth in each layer given the layer's current soil moisture.
-As mentioned above, the water table position for the entire soil column is the water table position in the lowest layer having complete saturation below it.
-Water table positions in higher layers are considered to be "perched" water tables.